noomdalv/rails_mini_fb/README.md

 ## Microverse

-This is The 8th and Final Project of the Microverse Technical Curriculum at Microverse - @microverseinc
+This is the 8th and Final Project of the Microverse Ruby on Rails Curriculum at Microverse - @microverseinc

     This project consists of building a Facebook clone with minimal features using Rails 5
 ## Features of the App